fread-ink/fread-userland/README.md

 The latest kernel available for some Kindles is 2.6.31.
 In order to support kernels older than 2.6.32 a slightly modified version of glibc is required.

 Unfortunately qemu isn't quite a perfect enough emulator to compile glibc.
 Other packages compile just fine but glibc compilation just dies with a horrible error.
-For now you'll have to compile this package on an actual arm system or download the precompiled binary.
-To install the binary:
+For now you'll have to compile this package on an actual arm system or download the precompiled binary (available via [https://fread.ink/apt](the fread.ink apt repository)).

 If you have an ARM system e.g. a Beagle Bone Black or something already running fread and want to compile the glibc source package then you can simply copy the debootstrapped directory over to that system, remove the QEMU binary, chroot into the directory, compile glibc and then copy the resulting binary glibc .deb packages back to the QEMU dir on your primary machine and install it.